System Design Space

 Length: 174 pages

-The author gives a compact definition of software architecture that is easy to remember and apply:
+The author gives a compact definition of architecture that works well as a day-to-day filter for design decisions.

 Related book